Learn about actual and potential costs

 Find the vendor to meet your needs

 The information retrieval system market, which contains about 500 suppliers, has a high level of market share concentration.
-ProcurementIQ estimates that the top four suppliers account for more than 50.0% of the market’s total revenue.
-High concentration indicates that the top suppliers have a strong hold on the market, in...
+ProcurementIQ estimates that the top four suppliers account for more than 50.0% of the market's total revenue.
+High concentration indicates that the top suppliers have a strong position in the market, in...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Experience and Expertise

 How long have you provided these products to your longest-tenured client?

 What qualifications does your staff have and what measures do you take to keep those qualifications up to date?